The Cambridge Spring Dash 100 calendar event Enter this event »

 Early spring is one of the most exciting times to ride a bike — everything's just beginning to bounce back into life and there's earnestness in the air for the business of living to get underway again.
 No matter the excuse, it feels so good be back on the bike after the winter!

 A few months of winter, our legs have atrophied and distances seem far greater than they did at the end of summer.
 100km is a long way, but only if you're unused to the distance — it's only just over 60 miles.
-If you're looking for an easy first audax, or if you're not ready for a 200, or if you prefer to think of it as an organised Saturday Club Run, or if you simply don't have time to ride the full Pork Pie, then this is the ride for you: a fun route of three parts, easy navigation, great scenery, two pubs, cake at the finish, what's not to like?!
+If you're looking for an easy first audax, or if you're not ready for a 200, or if you prefer to think of it as an organised Saturday Club Run, or if you simply don't have time to ride the full Pork Pie, then this is the ride for you: a fun route of three parts, easy navigation, great scenery, two pubs (although only one this year), cake at the finish, what's not to like?!

 Also, this route is fixed-friendly: the climbs are gradual and easily rideable on 72-inches — it's an ideal test event if you're looking to try riding fixed-gear over longer distances.

 Starting from Girton on the northern edge of Cambridge the ride heads south on quiet C roads to Duxford and Ickleton, where it starts to climb the Chilterns-chalk hill to Elmdon.
-Some elevated fun across the ridgeline past the highest points in both Cambridge (Great Chishill) and Essex (Chishill Common) before joining the main road through Barkway to the Tally Ho pub for coffee and breakfast.
+Some elevated fun across the ridgeline past the highest points in both Cambridge (Great Chishill) and Essex (Chishill Common) before coffee-time at Meesden Village Hall.

-The route then heads into the lanes to go cross-country via classic cycling territory through picturesque country villages to the beautiful English Heritage house at Audley End and into the historic centre of Saffron Walden, where there's the opportunity to stop for coffee at Bicicletta café con velo — they know you may be stopping by.
+The route then heads cross-country thru classic cycling territory through picturesque country villages to the beautiful English Heritage house at Audley End and into the historic centre of Saffron Walden, where there's the opportunity to stop for coffee at Bicicletta café con velo.

 The route continues with a few lumps and bumps — nothing that should worry any but the pure-bred flatlander, and even then nothing that should need to be walked — through big-skies territory and some interesting quick descents on minor B-roads and lanes to the historic White Horse Inn at Withersfield.